-This Workforce Development report was developed by the Chicago Jobs Council in collaboration with an expert advisory committee.
-The report was commissioned by The Chicago Community Trust to support the 2040 comprehensive regional planning effort led by the Chicago Metropolitan Agency for Planning.
+The Workforce Development report was developed by the Chicago Jobs Council in collaboration with an advisory committee.
+The report is commissioned by The Chicago Community Trust to support the 2040 comprehensive regional planning effort led by the Chicago Metropolitan Agency for Planning.